Is Teeth Whitening Bad For Your Teeth?

 I can speak to the products we use in the office: when we whiten, usually it will last about two years.
 I generally recommend patients touch up that bleaching every time they have a cleaning on a six-month basis.

 The recommended procedure, and least expensive, is a home bleaching procedure.
+This is the best teeth whitening system for you.
 The dentist takes an impression of the patient’s mouth and from that impression makes a whitening tray.
 It fits in the patient’s mouth like a mouth guard.
 Whitening material can be placed inside in a gel form.
 Some people wear them overnight, while they’re sleeping; other patients wear them during the day because they’re virtually invisible.
 This is meant to be worn for an hour or two, once a day.

 I think any over-the-counter product can be harmful, because it can be easily misused or overused.
 As a matter of fact, whitening materials in the dental office, over a prolonged period of time, could probably do harm.
 We don’t know for certain.
 We have had patients come in who had a burn mark on their gums because they’ve overdone it.
 This is all reversible harm, but we’ve had patients for whom we have gone through the home bleaching, they did the right thing, and they called a day or two later in excruciating pain.
 They were sensitive to the material.
 They could still bleach; we had to adjust the concentration and how the tray was fitted to their mouth.